-There is an ongoing debate regarding authorship and the differences between original work and machine-generated work.
+There is an ongoing debate regarding authorship and the differences between original work and machinegenerated work.
 In addition, there are questions being raised about how machine-generated work should be used.
 The US Copyright Office provides helpful guidance regarding the distinction of authorship and ability to copyright works when generative AI tools are used.
 A few key points include:

-- Machines cannot be authors - All works developed by generative Al tools are not copyrightable. - Authors may use generative AI tools to create original works, but certain conditions must be met: - generally, humans have to employ the "traditional methods of authorship" during creation of a work, which means making choices that are dependent upon the medium. - "How" the work is created is more important in determining originality than determining "what" created the work.
+- Machines cannot be authors - All works developed by generative AI tools are not copyrightable. - Authors may use generative AI tools to create original works, but certain conditions must be met: - generally, humans have to employ the "traditional methods of authorship" during creation of a work, which means making choices that are dependent upon the medium. - "How" the work is created is more important in determining originality than determining "what" created the work.
 This distinction can be difficult and we encourage you to seek consultation on this issue. - Authors who use AI tools are expected to disclose that they have used an AI tool, preferably including which tool was used.

-While the information on this page is valuable for everyone, faculty may also want to review topics specific to teaching and research.
-We explore these in our faculty-focused article, AI Best Practices -- Teaching and Research (for Faculty).
+(for Faculty).
 Please be sure you have logged in above (top right of screen) before launching this webpage.
 If you are not sure how to log in, see Logging into the Wharton Computing Knowledge Base.)

-Staff ^Top
+Staff